element-hq/policies/docs/matrix-org/privacy_notice.md

 8. Rights in relation to automated decision making and profiling.

+We may ask for proof of identity before responding to your request.
 For more details about these rights, please see [the guidance provided by the ICO](https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/individual-rights/).
 If you have any questions or are unsure how to exercise your rights, please contact us at [support@matrix.org](mailto:support@matrix.org).

 ## 2.2 What Information Do You Collect About Me and Why?

-### **The information we collect is purely for the purpose of providing your communication service via Matrix.
+**The information we collect is purely for the purpose of providing your communication service via Matrix.
 We do ****not**** profile users or their data on the Service.**

-### Be aware that while we do not profile users on the Service, Matrix clients may gather usage data - for instance Riot.im (the Matrix client provided by New Vector Ltd) optionally gathers anonymised opt-in usage data in order to improve the app.
+Be aware that while we do not profile users on the Service, third party Matrix clients may gather usage data.
+Riot.im (the Matrix client provided by New Vector Ltd) optionally gathers opt-in anonymised usage data in order to improve the app.
+This data is retained for not longer than 13 months.

 ### 2.2.1 Information you provide to us: